jeremyong/gal/README.md

 proferred in the typical R3 vector space.
 This is what makes GA a *graded* algebra.
 The second important (and necessary) piece that gives GA its power are the operations between elements of this algebra.
-Without going into much detail, the geometric product encodes both projections and rejections nicely within the framework, allow the *conjugate* (aka "sandwich") operator to elegantly supply interpolatable (read. differentiable) rotations and translations of any geometric object.
+Without going into much detail, the geometric product encodes both projections and rejections nicely within the framework supplies us with the *conjugate* (aka "sandwich") operator to elegantly supply interpolatable (read. differentiable) rotations and translations of any geometric object.
 All of this is to say, the state space of the *code* needed to express a vast range of computation is compressed significantly.